 How to apply: Applications are accepted on a rolling basis and should be submitted within one to six months prior to the date of travel.
 Applications will be reviewed beginning January 1 and the first of the month every two months thereafter.
 The review process usually takes eight weeks to complete.
-Please contact Lynn Snyder, Program Coordinator, Office of Global Health at firstname.lastname@example.org for an application form and additional information.
+Please contact Sheila Rutledge, Program Coordinator, Office of Global Health at firstname.lastname@example.org for an application form and additional information.

 International Scholars from Affiliate/Collaborative Sites